stakater/kubestackplus-docs/content/for-administrators/how-to-guides/certificate-management/tls-certs.md

 - **`.spec.template`**: References the `Template` resource.
 - **`.spec.selector`**: Specifies namespaces to deploy resources based on label expressions.
-    - In this example, resources are deployed to tenant namespaces with the label `stakater.com/kind` having values `sandbox` or `dev`.
+    - In this example, resources are deployed to tenant with the label `stakater.com/tenant` having values `tenant1` or `tenant2`.

 Commit, push, and merge these changes to the `main` branch.
 ArgoCD will deploy the resources to the specified namespaces within a few minutes.

-### Verify Deployment
+## Step 3: Validation

 1. In the cluster console, switch to `Administrator` view and navigate to `Home > Search`.
 1. Select the namespace and search for `Issuer` in the `Resources` dropdown.